 My friend Anna says getting a campsite near Calgary is “like The Hunger Games” but with some planning and flexibility, you can score good campsites this summer.
-Here are our top tips on getting a campsite in Alberta.
+Here are our top tips on getting a campsite in Alberta, and camping reservation system launch dates for 2022.

 Disclosure: I am an Alberta Parks Ambassador, but all words and opinions are my own.